Rhinos Milano

-The Rhinos Milano are an American football team based in Milan, Italy.
-The team was founded in 1975 (first team in Italy) and won the Italian Superbowl championship in 1981, 1982, 1983, 1990 and 2016.
-The Rhinos play in the Italian Football League (formerly called Series A) the highest level league in Italy.
+The Rhinos Milano were an American football team based in Milan, Italy.
+The team was founded in 1975, becoming the first American football team in Italy.
+The Rhinos played in the Italian Football League the highest level league in Italy.

 History

 The team was founded as Pantere Rosa di Piacenza in 1975.
-In 1978 the Rhinos were part of the first game played between two Italian teams where they defeated the Busto Arsizio Frogs.
+In 1978, the Rhinos played in the first game between two Italian teams, where they defeated the Busto Arsizio Frogs.
+The 2016 season saw the Rhinos win all of their 13 games to complete a perfect season.

-The 2016 season saw the Rhinos Milano, with Head Coach Chris Ault, winning all of their 13 games played to complete a perfect season.
+On 10 August 2026, the Rhinos announced their merger with the Milano Seamen, a complete unification of both their senior, youth, and flag-football programs.
+Spearheaded by Justin Pugh, the clubs' names were retired, while the new Milano team's colors and jerseys will be revealed in the near future.